eugenia1984/english/glossary.md

 - **clear your mind**: means to free your mind from stress or worry. ``Clear your mind before the test to focus better``. (freeing the mind from distractions).

+- **closed captioning**: means the text version of spoken words and other sounds in a video, used to aid viewers who are deaf or hard of hearing.
+For example: `The closed captioning needs to be accurate for better accessibility.` -> This shows how subtitles help viewers understand video content clearly.

 - **closely**: is an adverb that means working in a careful, detailed, or collaborative way.
 It is related to the adjective close, which refers to a short distance or a strong relationship.
 For example:

 `The manager worked closely with the design team.` -> This sentence uses the adverb, which describes how they worked.